 While the primary focus of the conference is theoretical, authors are welcome to support their analysis by including relevant experimental results.

 Accepted papers will be published electronically in the Proceedings of Machine Learning Research (PMLR), and will be presented at the conference as a full-length talk.
 Authors of accepted papers will have the option of opting out of the proceedings in favor of a 1-page extended abstract, which will point to an open access archival version of the full paper reviewed for ALT.
-At least one author of each accepted paper should be present at the conference to present the work.

 Paper submission deadline: